 - If you have an unconditional offer: late July.

 - If you have a conditional offer: after your examination results - for most students this means late August after your A-level results.

 - We will confirm your accommodation allocation when your place at Swansea is confirmed following your results when your offer becomes unconditional.

-- If you are an insurance or clearing student you will receive information in September.
+- If you are Insurance or Clearing student you will receive information in September.

 3. Am I guaranteed a place in residence?

 4. Am I guaranteed a place in my preferred residence?

 We cannot guarantee you a place in a specific residence.
 If you have a firm offer, we do our best to house you in either your first or second preference - but this is not always possible.
 Our ensuite Campus Residences are always significantly over subscribed - if you put this as your first preference, make sure you think carefully about your other choices.

 We send you an offer letter which will detail your designated arrival period and tell you where to collect your keys.

 Preparing for Arrival provides complete information on arrivals and key collection.